 Notes

-- You can also use 4-5 cups canned and rinsed chickpeas or cubed and sauteed firm tofu in place of mushrooms.
+- Mushroom Swap: You can also use 4-5 cups of canned and rinsed chickpeas or cubed, sautéed firm tofu instead of mushrooms for a protein-packed alternative.

 - Prep Time: 20 minutes